|FRIDAY, June 17th|

-The event begins at 8:00 am on Saturday.
-A bagpipe band gets riders off to a thrilling start!
+The ride itself begins at 8:00 am on Saturday.
+The Kalamazoo Pipe Band gets riders off to a thrilling start!
 Participants begin Loop One, 120+ rolling-to-hilly miles through scenic Barry County.
 There’s a checkpoint at the southern end of the loop at Delton Kellogg High School, just under 25 miles into the loop.
 After the riders depart, their crews leave on an alternate route to meet their riders at the various Checkpoints.
-Then, the only sounds at Thornapple-Kellogg Middle School are from the Amateur Radio Communications Group, using a radios to keep contact with the lead car, the checkpoints and the two broom wagons – even when cell service fails.
+Then, the only sounds at Thornapple-Kellogg Middle School are from the Amateur Radio Communications Group, using radios to keep contact with the lead car, the checkpoints, and the two broom wagons – even when cell service fails.

 Our award ceremony begins at 8:30 am with door prizes from our sponsors.
-Medals are awarded and the traditional Siegel Silver bowls are presented to the top mileage male and female rider.
+Medals are awarded, and the traditional Siegel Silver bowls are presented to the top-mileage male and female riders.

 While we often hear “I’ll never do that again”, most riders soon begin planning how they can improve on their Personal Best next year!